leahmpring/githubportfolio/DanielsDistinctionPortfolio/BackToRootsOLTP/README.md

 <a name="Queries"></a>
 ## Queries
 Several queries are written, each answering a question and serving a business purpose.
-In addition to the SQL to run in Microsoft SQL Server Management Studio, there are notes and code snippets for modifying the code to run in an Access database.
+In addition to the SQL to run in Microsoft SQL Server Management Studio, there are notes and code snippets for modifying the SQL to run in an Access database.
 <a name="Query1"></a>
 ### Query 1: Birthdays
 <b>Question:</b> List the rewards program customers who have a birthday this month and have placed an order over $10 in the last year.
 Union this with a list of current employees who have a birthday this month.
 Order by relation (customer or employee) descending and birthday.
 (Rows returned varies by month and year query is run.)